ztnel/model.io/docs/source/usage.rst

 System Requirements
 -------------------

 *Myosin* is best applied on embedded linux platforms.
-Some features of *myosin* are only written for POSIX compliant systems.
+Some features are only compatible with POSIX compliant systems.
 Cross-platform support for all features is not currently being pursued.

 Supported Python Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The following table outlines the distributions and testing support for *myosin* against different python versions:
+The following table outlines the distributions and testing support against different Python versions:

 ====== =========== =============
 Python Distibution Test Suite